Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 For a complete example on how this is setup see our [demo app.](https://altinn.studio/repos/ttd/dynamic-options-rep)

 {{%notice warning%}}
+**Applies to applications using version 7.4.0 or older of the nuget packages - https://github.com/Altinn/app-lib-dotnet/release**

 During PDF-generation the app will try to call the same option endpoint as app-frontend does.
 We currently has a weakness where mapping paramteres not are included in this request, see issue [#7903.](https://github.com/Altinn/altinn-studio/issues/7903)